eetukarttunen/eetukarttunen/README.md

 ## About me!

-I'm a 2nd year Cyber Security-focused master's student from Joensuu, Finland.
-I enjoy developing useful everyday apps for my everyday usages .
+Full-Stack Developer, Cyber Security enthusiast, and soon-to-be M.Sc. in Computer Science from Joensuu, Finland.
+I enjoy developing useful everyday apps for my everyday usages.
 I also love distance running & building guitars!

 ### Work experience in the following technologies: